bgreenlee/WeatherBar/index.md

 Choose *Application ⟶ Cocoa Application* under OS X and click Next

 Product Name: *WeatherBar*, Language *Swift*, uncheck *Use Storyboards*.
 Organization name and identifier are not important at this stage.
 Make something up if you like.
+(But you probably should use something other than Etsy.)

 ![](assets/new-project.png)